vimc/montagu-db/migrations/README.md

 on live, where the version will equal to or greater than the last of these retroactive migrations.
 This way, Flyway will not attempt to run these migrations on production.

+## Fixing mis-ordered migrations
+If you accidentally deploy a migration to production that has been erroneously dated to a future date, to fix it you will need to
+1. Rename the migration script in this repo to reflect the date it was actually run
+2. Manually edit the `schema_version` table to reflect the new name.
+Use the `montagu-data` repo to do this, as per [this](https://github.com/vimc/montagu-data/blob/9d500278adf683c85a75edf7506efb5ec580e443/2018-064-i2381-fix-migration/README.md) example